An easy recipe for healthy keto eggplant Parmesan. No need for frying! This eggplant Parmesan is baked in your oven.

-If you like eggplant, you will consider eggplant Parmesan a delicacy.
+If you like eggplant, you will consider this keto eggplant Parmesan a delicacy.
 Tender, flavorful eggplant slices coated in a crunchy coating, smothered in marinara sauce and cheese and baked until the cheese is melted.
 What’s not to like?

 I love eggplant.
 The fact that it’s healthy is just a nice bonus.
 My mother in law used to make eggplants in tomato sauce.
 She would coat the eggplant slices in batter, fry them, then simmer in tomato sauce.
 It was an exquisite dish, but it required a lot of work, especially the frying part.

-Frying eggplants is a challenge, because they tend to absorb ridiculous amounts of oil.
+Frying eggplants is a challenge because they tend to absorb ridiculous amounts of oil.
 One trick my mother in law used was to salt the eggplant rounds prior to frying them.
-This removes moisture, and allows for crispier eggplants while using less oil.
+This removes moisture and allows for crispier eggplants while using less oil.
 Another step in this complex recipe!

 I am a lazy cook.
 There’s no way I am going to fry eggplants.
 So in this eggplant Parmesan recipe, I bake the eggplant instead.
 High heat baking achieves similar results to salting and frying, with much less effort.

-Should you peel the eggplant?
+Should I peel the eggplant?

 I don’t.
 Some people worry that the eggplant skin will give this dish a bitter taste, but I don’t detect any bitter aftertaste.
-And the dish looks so much prettier with the dark colored eggplant skin!
+And the dish looks so much prettier with the dark-colored eggplant skin!
 However, if you worry about it, there’s no harm in peeling the eggplant.

 Since it’s an Italian dish, it makes sense to use Italian cheese that melts easily when baked.
 I like to use a combination of mozzarella and Parmesan.

-What to serve with eggplant parmesan?
+What to serve with keto eggplant parmesan?